MinAungThu/MAA_4x4systolic_array/README.md

 using an R×C grid of processing elements (PEs).
 If K>R or N>C, the host divides the operation into R×C tiles and accumulates the partial results across the K dimension (exp/tiling.py).

 Tiling and accumulation are currently handled on the host.
-A real implementation would need an on-chip controller for this, that RTL is not implemented yet.
+A real implementation would need an on-chip controller for this and it is not implemented yet.

 ## Weight-stationary dataflow